There are some days in my life that I'll never forget, and

 Christian and the other Nies met us after class

 I'd prefer mounds of snow on this day,

 for a treat.
-There are a few of us who prefer DD to KK (like me!).
+A few of us prefer DD to KK (like me!).

 is on the 6th hole of a golf course).

 I have been putting our luminaries out on

 Christmas Eve since I was a little girl.

 This is one of my favorite Christmas traditions.

 (My cousin Sarah and I put up luminaries at my family